In this tutorial, learn how to fix Intellij – Maven projects – Java release Version is not supported and Java language level errors.

 What is the issue

 This occurs because Maven defaults to Java 1.5, which is a fairly outdated version.
-On the Maven website, it says:
+On the Maven webpage, it says:

 “Apache Maven Compiler Plugin